Christian III of Denmark: Civil War (Count's Feud)

-After the war
+After the war and coup d'état in Norway

 A mutual confidence between a king who had conquered his kingdom and a people who had stood in arms against him was not attainable immediately.
 The circumstances under which Christian III ascended the throne exposed Denmark to the danger of foreign domination.
 It was with the help of the gentry of the Germanic duchies that Christian had captured Denmark.
 Holstein and German noblemen had led his armies and directed his diplomacy.
 The first six years of Christian III's reign were marked by a contest between the Danish Rigsraadet and the German counsellors, both of whom sought to rule through the king.
 Though the Danish party won a victory at the outset, by obtaining the insertion in the charter of provisions stipulating that only native-born Danes should fill the highest dignities of the state, the king's German counsellors continued paramount during his early reign.

-The triumph of Christian III would eventually bring about an end to Roman Catholic Christianity in Denmark, but Roman Catholics still controlled the Council of State.
+The triumph of Christian III would eventually bring about an end to Catholic Christianity in Denmark, but Catholics still controlled the Council of State.
 Christian III ordered the arrest of three of the bishops on the State Council by his German mercenaries (12 August 1536).
+Some Catholic bishops were later executed on his orders.

 Christian's debt for the Count's Feud was enormous and confiscating the Church lands (farmed by peasants who had been free from vassalage duties to the nobles) enabled him to pay down the debt to his creditors.